Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: The proposed binary classifier

 \subsection{Analysis of Benchmark Datasets}

-We analyze 12 benchmark data sets for further evaluation of the proposed method.
+Here, we analyze 14 benchmark data sets for further evaluation of the proposed method.
 Breast Cancer, Haberman, Predictive Maintenance and Pima Indian data sets are taken from the UCI Machine Learning Repository (\url{https://archive.ics.uci.edu/ml/datasets.php}).
 The rest of the data sets are available at Kaggle (\url{https://www.kaggle.com/datasets}).
 For Asteroids and Loan data sets, we remove all redundant variables before carrying out our experiment.
 The Fetal Health data set has observations from three classes: `Normal', `Suspect' and `Pathological',.
 However, the distinction between the last two classes is not very clear.
 So, we consider it as a two-class problem, where `Suspect' and `Pathological' is considered as one class, and `Normal' as the other class.
 In most of these data sets, the measurement variables are not of comparable units and scales.
 So, we standardize each of the measurement variables and work with the standardized data sets.
 We divide each data set randomly into two groups to form the training and test sets.
 We first divide the minority class observations in two groups containing nearly 75\% and 25\% observations.
 Equal number of observations from the majority class are added to the smaller group to form the test set, while the rest of the majority class observations are added to the larger group to form the training set.
 For each data set, this random partitioning is done 1000 times, and the average overall performance of different classifiers (computed over these 1000 trials) are reported in Table~\ref{tab:binary_benchmark}.

-Table~\ref{tab:binary_benchmark} clearly shows that the performance of the proposed method was highly satisfactory.
-In 5 out of 12 data sets (Asteroids, Paris Housing, Rice, Stroke and Water), our method had the best precision, recall and $F_1$ score.
-It had the best recall and $F_1$ score on the Fetal Health and Predictive Maintenance data sets as well.
-On Haberman data, it had the best recall, while its precision was the second best.
-On Loan data, it had the best precision.
-In this case, its recall and $F_1$ scores were second best (after WNN) and very close to the best ones.
-It had satisfactory performance on Pima Indian and Astroseismology data sets as well.
-Only in the case of Breast Cancer data, it had slightly inferior performance.
+Table~\ref{tab:binary_benchmark} clearly shows that the performance of the proposed method is highly satisfactory.
+In 6 out of these 12 data sets (Breast Cancer, Loan, NASA, Predictive Maintenance, Rice and Wine), our method has the best precision, recall and $F_1$ score.
+It has the best $F_1$ score on the Pima Indian and Water data sets as well.
+On Fetal Health and Haberman data, the proposed method has the second best performance, while it has the third best performance in Stroke data.
+On all these data sets, the performance of the proposed method is among the best four methods.